-Director Appointed Last Elected at an AGM Independence Don Taylor 1 October 2003 18 December 2015 Independent Rebecca Dee-Bradbury 29 September 2014 18 December 2014 Independent Barbara Gibson 3 March 2011 18 December 2014 Independent Peter Housden 17 October 2008 25 February 2014 Independent Donald McGauchie 23 December 2009 18 December 2015 Independent Daniel Mangelsdorf 17 February 2005 18 December 2014 Independent Peter Richards 9 November 2015 18 December 2015 Independent David Trebeck 1 27 February 2002 20 December 2012 Independent Simon Tregoning 2 December 2008 25 February 2014 Independent Mark Palmquist 1 October 2014 Not Applicable Not Independent b) Board independence
+Director Appointed Last Elected at an AGM Independence Graham Bradley AM 1 March 2017 15 February 2018 Independent Rebecca Dee-Bradbury 29 September 2014 15 February 2018 Independent Barbara Gibson 3 March 2011 15 February 2018 Independent Peter Housden 17 October 2008 24 February 2017 Independent Donald McGauchie AO 23 December 2009 18 December 2015 Independent Daniel Mangelsdorf 3 17 February 2005 15 February 2018 Independent Peter Richards 9 November 2015 18 December 2015 Independent Simon Tregoning 2 December 2008 24 February 2017 Independent Mark Palmquist 1 October 2014 Not Applicable Not Independent b) Board independence

-All of GrainCorp's Non-executive Directors are deemed independent.
-The Board Charter details the criteria used to assess whether a Director has a relationship with GrainCorp, which could, or could be perceived to, impede independent decision making.
+For the year ended 30 September 2018, all of GrainCorp's Non-executive Directors are considered by the Board to be independent.
+The Board Charter details the criteria to be used to assess whether a Director has a relationship with GrainCorp, which could, or could be perceived to, impede independent decision making.

-All Directors are required to notify the Chairman and Company Secretary of their interests and other appointments as well as any changes to these.
+All Directors are required to notify the Chairman and Company Secretary of their interests and other appointments.